anima-wg/constrained-join-proxy/draft-ietf-anima-constrained-join-proxy.md

   * Stateful mode
   * Stateless mode

-A Join Proxy MAY implement both.
+A Join Proxy MUST implement both.
+A Registrar MUST implement the stateful mode and SHOULD implement the Stateless mode.

 A mechanism to switch between modes is out of scope of this document.
 It is recommended that a Join Proxy uses only one of these modes at any given moment during an installation lifetime.

 The advantages and disadvantages of the two modes are presented in {{jr-comp}}.